 About this task

-It is recommended that you upgrade to logical switches in a datacenter maintenance window.
+It is recommended that you update host clusters in a datacenter maintenance window.

 If DRS is enabled, monitor the progress of host evacuation, hosts entering maintenance mode, and host reboot.
 If DRS is disabled or in manual mode, host evacuations and reboots must be done manually.
 During host preparation, warnings may occur and can be seen by clicking the warning icon, click Resolve where required.